 Education Minister Demetrios Nicolaides will have child care added to his portfolio.
 Former addiction minister, Dan Williams, becomes minister of municipal affairs, replacing Ric McIver, whose shuffle to the Speaker’s chair was announced last week.

 Former tourism minister Joseph Schow becomes the minister of jobs, economy, trade, and immigration, replacing Mr. Jones.
-Former leadership candidates and advanced education minister Rajan Sawhney becomes minister of Indigenous relations.
+Former leadership candidate and advanced education minister Rajan Sawhney becomes minister of Indigenous relations.

 Andrew Boitchenko, MLA for Drayton Valley-Devon was named minister of tourism and sport; Calgary-North MLA Muhammad Yaseen becomes associate minister of multiculturalism.